 - Maple Syrup.
 Since pumpkin is bland, it does need a touch of sweetness to make the oatmeal tasty.
 I used a moderate amount; feel free to sweeten the oatmeal more to your taste (or drizzle some extra on top!).

 - Cinnamon, Nutmeg, Ginger, and Allspice.
 These four spices make up what we often refer to as pumpkin pie spice.
 For this pumpkin oatmeal, since it calls for so few ingredients, I used my ideal amount of each.

 For my personal pumpkin tastes, the ideal blend of pumpkin spice leans heavier on the cinnamon and ginger and lighter on the nutmeg and allspice.
 If you are in a hurry, you can swap pre-blended pumpkin pie spice.
 No allspice on hand?
 Some pumpkin pie spices use cloves.

 - Milk.
 Any kind you like!
-I used unsweetened almond milk.
+I used unsweetened almond milk to keep it dairy-free.
 The richer the milk you use, the richer the oatmeal will be.
 You can also do a 50/50 blend of milk and water.

 - Pinch of Salt.
 KEY to great-tasting oatmeal.
 If you’ve found oatmeal bland even after adding spices, you likely were missing salt.

 - Grab a small saucepan, and combine oats and almond milk.
 Bring it to a simmer over medium heat.

 - When it’s simmering, add your pumpkin, maple syrup, and spices.